Download OpenAPI specification:Download

 }

-The standard response for all top-level list
+The standard response for all top-level list API requests will include at least these attributes

-Attribute | Description | ||||||||||
+| Attribute | Description | ||||||||||

 object |

-The type of object returned. type: string default: "list"
+The type of object returned. type: stringdefault: "list"

 |